Merrion Street is one of the most famous nightspots in Leeds and it’s no wonder with so many bars and restaurants for you to visit…

 Rum & Reason, 59-61 New Briggate, Leeds, West Yorkshire, LS2 8JD.

-Just off Merrion Street, along the side of the Merrion Centre, you’ll find a trio of restaurants to grab a bite to eat.
+Just off Merrion Street, along the side of the Merrion Centre, you’ll find a trio of restaurants where you can grab a bite to eat before your night on the town.

 My Thai, 43 Wade Lane, Leeds, West Yorkshire, LS2 8NJ.

-Marco’s New York Italian, Wade Lane, Leeds, West Yorkshire, LS2 8NJ.
+Arnold’s Restaurant and Bar, Wade Lane, Merrion Centre, Leeds, West Yorkshire, LS2 8NJ.

 Fuji Hiro, 45 Wade Lane, Leeds, West Yorkshire, LS2 8NJ.

-Starting at Belgrave and taking you all the way down to the very tip of the city centre, you’ll find some great bars and restaurants on North Street and Cross Belgrave Street.
+From Belgrave all the way to the very tip of the city centre, you’ll find some great bars and restaurants on Cross Belgrave Street and North Street.

 Belgrave Music Hall